 Sometimes, programs use opaque data types or incomplete specifications of complex data structure.
 If the debug information included in the program does not allow gdb to display a full declaration of the data type, it will say `<incomplete type>'.
 For example, given these declarations:

-struct foo; struct foo *fooptr;
+struct foo *fooptr;

-but no definition for struct foo
+but no definition for struct foo itself, gdb will say:

-(gdb) ptype foo $1 = <incomplete type>
+$1 = <incomplete type>

 “Incomplete type” is C terminology for data types that are not completely specified.

-info types
+info types regexpinfo typesvalue, but

 `i type ^value$' gives information only on types whose complete

-name is value
+name is value.

-This command differs from ptype
+This command differs from ptype in two ways: first, like

-, it does not print a detailed description; second, it
+whatis, it does not print a detailed description; second, it

 lists all source files where a type is defined.